SteffenKn/GitHub.JS-API/README.md

 - getUser(userName: string): User
   - Parameters
+    - userName
-    - userName: The name of the user
+      - The name of the user
       - Type: string

   - Returns